 Cryptosporidiosis is infection with Cryptosporidium.
 The primary symptom is watery diarrhea, often with other signs of GI distress.
 Illness is typically self-limited in immunocompetent patients but can be persistent and severe in patients with AIDS.
 Diagnosis is by identification of the organism or antigen in stool.
-Treatment, when necessary, is with nitazoxanide.
+Treatment of immunocompetent people, when necessary, is with nitazoxanide.
 For patients with AIDS, highly active antiretroviral therapy and supportive care are used.

 Oocysts are resistant to harsh conditions, including chlorine at levels usually used in public water treatment systems and swimming pools despite adherence to recommended residual chlorine levels.

 Symptoms and Signs

 The incubation period is about 1 wk, and clinical illness occurs in > 80% of infected people.
 Onset is abrupt, with profuse watery diarrhea, abdominal cramping, and, less commonly, nausea, anorexia, fever, and malaise.
 Symptoms usually persist 1 to 2 wk, rarely ≥ 1 mo, and then abate.
 Fecal excretion of oocysts may continue for several weeks after symptoms have subsided.
 Asymptomatic shedding of oocysts is common among older children in developing countries.

 In the immunocompromised host, onset may be more gradual, but diarrhea can be more severe.
 Unless the underlying immune defect is corrected, infection can persist, causing profuse intractable diarrhea for life.
 Fluid losses of > 5 to 10 L/day have been reported in some AIDS patients.
 The intestine is the most common site of infection in immunocompromised hosts; however, other organs (eg, biliary tract, pancreas, respiratory tract) may be involved.